eseckft/BitAds.ai/README.md

-# BitAds - Decentralized Advertising on the Bittensor Network
+# BitAds - Decentralized Advertising on Bittensor

 **Revolutionizing Online Advertising with Decentralization.
 Discover how BitAds leverages the Bittensor Network to offer cost-effective, high-quality advertising through a unique incentive mechanism for miners and validators.**